The 10 most innovative robotics companies in 2022

 For going the last mile

-Mountain View-based Nuro‘s mission is “to better everyday life through robotics,” specifically less driving.
+Mountain View, California-based Nuro‘s mission is “to better everyday life through robotics,” specifically less driving.
 Its R2 robot is the first completely autonomous, zero-occupant on-road vehicle approved for commercial delivery by the U.S. Department of Transportation.
 In April, the company partnered with Domino’s to autonomously deliver pizza to customers in Houston.
 In June, Nuro launched a new partnership with FedEx, which will use the R2 and a new vehicle for last-mile delivery in FedEx facilities.
-In November, the company, which is building an assembly facility in southern Nevada, secured a $600 million in a funding round led by Tiger Global.
+In November, the company, which is building an assembly facility in southern Nevada, secured $600 million in a funding round led by Tiger Global.

 6. Zimmer Biomet